nicholashennellfoley/automation-workflow-example/README.md

 # Why
 Hopefully it demonstrates some of what you're looking for!

 It shows connecting APIs, routing/cleaning data, human-safe control (cancel window), and production-grade resilience (idempotency, retries, AI-assisted triage).
-The same patterns could port cleanly to Airtable/Apollo/Instantly/MillionVerifier/Leadmagic/Icypeasas required.
+The same patterns could port cleanly to any other APIs (Airtable etc) as required.
 My background is specifically in building these kinds of production systems, with code nodes where required, webhooks, OAuth, and robust documentation.